gengo/gengo-php/README.md

 Installation & Requirements
 ------------------------------------------------------------------------------------------------------------------------------------------------------
-Installing the library is fairly simple:
+Installing the library is simple.

-Get the repo:
+1. Get the repo:

     git clone git://github.com/gengo/gengo-php.git

-Edit the `config.ini` file and set the baseurl to the environment you're sending translations to so that your API keys authenticate correctly.
+2. Edit the `config.ini` file and set the baseurl to the environment you're sending translations to so that your API keys authenticate correctly.

 Question, Comments, Complaints, Praise?